 - CI/CD Integration: Incorporating log analysis into pipelines

-- Server Environments: Working on headless servers without GUI
+- Server Environments: Working on headless servers and remote systems

 - High Performance: Processing very large datasets efficiently